-Gabriel - Nigeria - "I don't knw hw to thank u.
+Gabriel - Nigeria - "I don't know how to thank you.
 Your last email on handwriting was most needed.
-Last term i was privileged to teach Physics to grade 10 students and i discovered that at that level, they were still printing instead of joinin their writing.
+Last term i was privileged to teach Physics to grade 10 students and i discovered that at that level, they were still printing instead of joining their writing.
 I proposed to my academic director that we focus next term on 'legible writing'."

 Riama - Indonesia - "thank you for your article, it's very interesting."

 Rimmon - Phillipines - "thank you so much , i am an adherent of this learning style, your article/s (to be sent) will be of great help to me..."

 Susan - Phillipines - "Thank you for all the information here."
 (Susan then bought the assessment booklet)

 Leonor - Canada - "I thank you for the attachments you are sending me , they are truly a big help to my counseling work."

 Glynis - Australia - " Thanks for the interesting articles - with regard to multiple intelligences – I supervise the special education services here."

 Gaspar - Myanmar - " Thank you for letting me to be one of your members .....
 I have decided to choose teaching profession six months ago because I am willingly to help the young students ......
 Thank you so much"